["learn"]

 Frozen Piña Colada in a Hurricane glass

 Nothing says summer and holidays more than a Piña Colada.
 This iconic South American cocktail is a sweet and creamy concoction that tastes like a beach holiday in a glass.
-To make one, combine rum, pineapple juice, coconut cream and lime juice in a blender with ice.
+To make, combine rum, pineapple juice, coconut cream and lime juice in a blender with ice.
 Once blended you’ll be left with the ultimate tropical adult slushie.
 This is the ideal drink to cool your guests down at your next pool party.

 6. Tom and Jerry Cocktail